MarlinFirmware/Configurations/config/examples/Creality/Ender-2/README.md

 # Creality Ender Support

-This branch is a reverse-engineered version based on the unpublished firmware from Creality.
+This configuration is based on the unpublished firmware from Creality.
 It is **not** the authoritative source, but has been carefully re-built by looking at their firmware and inferring the base version and configuration they used.
 The basis is the firmware version from "Jul 31 2017 10:16:30".
 It is based on Marlin 1.0.1, because

 * 1.0.0 had very different serial output in `setup()` and overall code structure.
 * 1.0.2 changed the `VERSION_STRING` to include a leading space, and `lcd_init` uses `SET_INPUT` instead of `pinMode`.